The Dynasty of Ghiyas-ud-din Tughlaq

 1. Ghiyas-ud-din Tughlaq (1320-1325): Ghiyas-ud-din was the founder of the Tughlaq dynasty at Delhi.
 He died in an accident in 1325.

 3. Firoz Shah Tughlaq, Cousin of Muhammad (1351-1388): Firoz Shah was the last powerful ruler of the Tughlaq dynasty.
-He was a pious and generous ruler and also a great builder.
+His successors were weak rulers.

 4. Ghiyas-ud-din Tughlaq II, a Grandson of Firoz Shah (1388-1389)